 Start the conversation early

-Early conversations make decisions smoother and allows families to clarify their goals and expectations.
-Including all relevant family members in these conversations ensures comprehensive communication and reduces misunderstandings.
-Open and honest communication is key to managing expectations.
+Starting conversations early makes decision-making easier and allows families to clarify goals and expectations.
+Including all relevant family members encourages transparency and reduces the risk of misunderstandings.
+Open and honest communication is central to managing expectations effectively.

-• Clearly define ownership and understanding of key assets.
+- Clearly define ownership and understanding of key farm assets.

-• Use clear communication and documented agreements to facilitate transitions.
+- Use clear communication and written agreements to support a smooth transition.

 Define roles and responsibilities